macsx82/SeqPreproc-snakemake/README.md

 This pipeline aims to provide a tool to get a first look at fastq data.
 With this pipelinie we will:

-1) Perform a astQC check on raw fastq data
+1) Perform a FastQC check on raw fastq data
 2) Perform trimming on the fastq files
 3) Rerun a fastQC check after trimming
 4) Generate a multiQC report to have a comprehensive look at the data